-Full-time foundation submit field applications for field placement during the summer before they begin the first semester.
+Full-time foundation students submit field applications within two weeks of receiving registration materials from the School.
 Part-time foundation students submit applications in the Fall semester of their first year.

 Placements for foundation year students are assigned based on the information provided in their field application with a focus on a generalist placement experience.
 The field education staff matches students with agencies to provide the most appropriate educational experience.